A primer on treatment planning aspects for temporally modulated pulsed radiation therapy: Methods

 \subsection{Planning techniques}

-Planning technique for \ac{TMPRT} were developed as recipes using the Varian Eclipse \ac{TPS} for \ac{3DCRT} (simple \& \ac{DCA}) and \ac{VMAT} such that delivery of one field corresponds to one pulse.
+Planning technique for \ac{TMPRT} were developed as recipes using the Varian Eclipse 16.1 \ac{TPS} for \ac{3DCRT}, simple \& \ac{DCA}, and \ac{VMAT} such that delivery of one field corresponds to one pulse.
 Deliverability and dose homogeneity over the delivered field in each pulse were primary goals in addition to the evaluation metrics described next.
+These recipes were validated using the RayStation 2024 (RS 25).